matteobaccan/owner/README.md

     target.attribute=lazy
     color=brown

-The property `story` will expand to *The quick brown fox jumped over the lazy dog*, you can map it with:

     public interface ConfigWithExpansion  extends Config {
         String story();
     }

+The property `story` will expand to *The quick brown fox jumped over the lazy dog*.

-This also works with the annotations, but you need to specify the properties on the methods:
+This also works with the annotations, but you need to specify every properties on the methods:

     public interface ConfigWithExpansion extends Config {